What Is Transillumination?

-Transillumination is test that can identify abnormalities in an organ or body cavity.
-The test is performed in a dark room.
-The doctor shines a bright light at a specific body part to see its structures beneath your skin.
+Transillumination is a test used to identify abnormalities in an organ or body cavity.
+The test is performed in a dark room, with a bright light shined at a specific body part to see the structures beneath the skin.

-Transillumination can play a role in diagnosing certain medical conditions.
-However, the test is almost always used in conjunction with other procedures to confirm a diagnosis.
-Transillumination may be used along with other imaging tests, such as an ultrasound or MRI, or may precede a biopsy.
+Transillumination can help diagnose certain medical conditions.
+However, it’s most often used with along with other procedures to confirm a diagnosis.
+For example, it may be used with other imaging tests, such as an ultrasound or MRI, and may precede a biopsy.

-Certain conditions may be visible through transillumination, including:
+Certain conditions may be visible with transillumination, including:

 - cysts or lesions in a woman’s breast

 - spermatocele, a cyst that develops in the coiled tube of the upper testicle

 - hydrocele, an opening between the scrotum and the peritoneal cavity in newborn males

 - hydrocephalus, a fluid accumulation in the brain of an infant